elunna/recipes/vinaigrettes_and_dressings/italian vinaigrette.md

 - 1/2 tsp salt
 - 1/4 tsp black pepper

 ## Instructions
-1. MIX together the vinegar, oregano, garlic, and mustard powder in a small bowl.
+1. Mix together the vinegar, oregano, garlic, and mustard powder in a small bowl.
-2. Add the olive
-oil in a steady stream while whisking to emul- sify.
+2. Add the olive oil in a steady stream while whisking to emulsify.
 3. Adjust the seasoning with salt and pepper and whisk until fully incorporated.

 ## Notes

-This is a great marinade for chicken or shrimp, or it can be used instead of the lemon oil in our Green Cabbage Slaw (page 282).
+This is a great marinade for chicken or shrimp, or it can be used instead of the lemon oil in our Green Cabbage Slaw.